Windows 11 on AMD – Questions Answered & Comparative Benchmarks!

 Let me make it abundantly clear, if you are ever planning to do something substantial with your PC, it is always good advice to back up your important/irreplaceable documents beforehand.
 In fact, doing this just once a month is generally good practice anyway (you never know for sure when your storage drive is going to read its last byte).

 For Windows 11, however, presuming you are upgrading to it directly from within Windows 10, I can 99.9% categorically confirm that you will not lose any of your files.
-More so, presuming that you, like me, have things sitting (or squatting) on your desktop, they’ll all be there waiting for, exactly as you left them, once the update is completed.
+More so, presuming that you, like me, have things sitting (or squatting) on your desktop, they’ll all be there waiting for you, exactly as you left them, once the update is completed.

 Does Everything Still Work?